JWheeler4/github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my empty page.
 ---

+###### This is the only content I want on my homepage.
+Nothing else.